NAU-PIXEL/KRC/pyorb/pyorb_readme.md

             - column labels are swapped for orbital and sidereal periods
             - orbital period is in Earth Years, sidereal period is in hours.
             - inconsistent use of 0 and -999 for undefined params.
+                - surface pressure=0 for airless bodies makes sense.
+                - surface pressure=-999 for surface-less bodies makes sense.
+                - I don't know what ARC2_PHO is or why it's -999 for titan when it's 0 for other non-mars atmospheres.
             - only defined for Mars: ARC2_G0 (ARC2_PHO), DUSTA, TAURAT
                 - weird mars atmosphere model stuff
             - only defined for Venus, Earth, Mars, Pluto, Titan: PTOTAL